 "This is," L said softly, "unfamiliar territory."
 He brought a hand to his forehead, holding it briefly there before running it through his messy ebony locks.
 His hand fell back to its familiar position on his knee, his hair now even more wild-looking than before.
 "Kira, an apparently psychic killer, is strange enough, but now this..."

-Matsuda uncertainly shifted from foot to foot, waiting, like Watari, to see just what the brilliant man would do with this strange new development in the case.
-He sighed a little to himself as he realized yet again what a small part he seemed to have in all this, especially compared to L, who he thought must be at least a couple of years younger than himself.
+Matsuda uncertainly shifted from foot to foot, waiting, like Watari, to see just what the brilliant man would do with this odd new development in the case.
+He sighed a little to himself as he realized yet again what a small part he seemed to have in all this, especially compared to L, who he thought must be a couple of years younger than himself.

 "Everyone!"
 L exclaimed, a giddy glint in his black eyes, "I'm afraid I haven't the expertise to deal with this shinigami business, but I know someone who does.
 In short, I'm calling in reinforcements."
-From across the room, Soichiro, Mogi, Aizawa and Light stared on, more than shocked to hear such a concession from the world-renowned L. Watari and Matsuda stood still on either side of him, Matsuda's face matching the others', but Watari's still quite calm.
+From across the room, Soichiro, Mogi, Aizawa and Light stared on, more than shocked to hear such a concession from the world-renowned L. Watari and Matsuda stood still on either side of him, Matsuda's face matching the others', but Watari's as calm as ever.
 An odd smile crept its way across L's face as he turned to face his old patron.

 "Watari," he said firmly, "please contact V." L turned back to face the team as Watari busily typed something into one of the computers.